 Pro-Test: Tackling Animal Rights in the UK

 The UK has been a breeding ground for animal rights activists since the 1970’s.
-Since then violence has escalated to levels not seen in any other country – with vandalism, threats, bombs and even physical violence by masked individuals.
-Until recently scientists were afraid to talk about their own research using animals, resulting in animal rights groups monopolizing the debate on animal testing – however in the last few years all this has changed.
-Here is where the story of Pro-Test begins:
+From the 1980s to the mid-2000s, violence escalated to levels not seen in any other country – with vandalism, threats, bombs and even physical violence by masked individuals.
+For a long time scientists were afraid to talk about their own research using animals, resulting in animal rights groups monopolizing the debate on animal testing – however in the decade all this has changed, in part thanks to the role of one sixteen year old boy.
+Here is the story of Pro-Test:

 January 2004, Cambridge University shelves plans to build a multi-million pound primate facility due to spiralling security costs.
 SPEAC (Stop Primate Experimentation at Cambridge) and the ALF (Animal Liberation Front) both claim this as a major victory after a concerted campaign of intimidation, harassment and violence.